wellspringcp/wellspring/01-principles/01-principles-apologia.md

 - *GrInt*: It is important to explicitly put down arguments that the legislature is supposed to be passing new laws for their own sake.
 Legislative stagnation is a value; not a dysvalue.
 - *Sictember*: Tyranny is not to be born with longsuffering.
 - *RaNO*: Leave no room for arguments that conflate rights with benefits.
+- *Tyranny is Unenforceable*: Ensure that the polity is reminded that they need not submit to the enforcement of government overreach.

 The last few holidays (Exis, ReGRe and EIConI) assert positive philosophical arguments which, being included in the body of the text, leave paltry room for certain destructive philosophies to gain purchase in any discussion of the "meaning" of the text.